Mike26372/MVP/README.md

 # Project Description
-This is a project I completed as a student at [hackreactor](http://hackreactor.com).
-This project was worked on solo over the course of two days.
+This is a quick two day project I worked on while playing around with React and MongoDB.
+Enjoy!